General Bird Information

 - Some birds will peck to death members of the flock that are physically inferior or different.

-- Unlike humans, bird can regenerate their brain cells.
+- Unlike humans, birds can regenerate their brain cells.

 - Approximately 1000 birds a year die from smashing into windows.